SaltySOMAdmin/Reddit-UFOs_Archive/README.md

 	source_subreddit = source_reddit.subreddit('ufos')

 	destination_subreddit = archives_reddit.subreddit('UFOs_Archive')

-You'll also need to set your timedelta.
-I run my script every 14 minutes but the script checks posts that are created within the past 28 minutes.
-This gives two opportunities for posts to be duplicated.

-	cutoff_time = current_time - timedelta(minutes=28)

 Edit the path for the two log files to the path you cloned this repository to.

 	logging.basicConfig(filename='/home/YourUserAcct/Github/YourFork/error_log.txt', level=logging.ERROR,